sfnw-dev-owner/process-manuals/Platform/Platform_sngl_side.md

 straightness.
 If not straight, be sure to place them so that the curve is inward at the center of each board.
 Put 1 FRAMING nail in each of the corners\
-     --- one person holds flush on top and sides, other person nails\
+     --- one person holds flush on top and sides, other person nails
-     --- put jenga board placeholder where 2^nd^ board will go

 - Check the frame for square: measure the diagonals; they should be the same.
 Adjust as necessary.